-A 2010 study of species listed on the IUCN Red List of Threatened Species, the global authority on species' conservation status, concluded that at least one-fifth of the world's mammals, birds, reptiles, amphibians and fish are threatened with extinction due to human activity.
+According to the IUCN Red List of Threatened Species, the global authority on species' conservation status, one out of four of the world’s mammals and over 40 percent of amphibians are threatened with extinction due to human activity.

 Simply put, nature cannot support the pressure humanity is placing on the planet.
 Overconsumption and unsustainable human population growth are bringing about massive changes in the environment and endangering wildlife by disrupting ecosystems in numerous ways.

 Large tracts of native rain forests in Indonesia are cleared to make way for palm oil plantations for processed foods and cosmetics—displacing orangutans, Sumatran tigers and other forest dwelling animals.
 Eucalyptus-rich forest areas of Australia are being rapidly destroyed, eliminating habitat critical to the survival of the threatened koala.
 Converting forests into agricultural land threatens spectacled bears in South America.
 Animals who survive the habitat destruction, such as radiated tortoises in Madagascar, are collected and smuggled by dealers to supply the exotic pet trade.
 Wolves, after a successful recovery in Western US states, are now persecuted by ranchers seeking unfettered livestock range.